Cray-HPE/docs-csm/operations/rack_resiliency/Setup.md

 The Ansible playbooks are executed during the [node personalization](../configuration_management/Management_Node_Personalization.md) phase of **Management Node Rollout** stage of [CSM upgrade](../iuf/workflows/management_rollout.md).
 There are separate personalizations for master and storage nodes to setup rack resiliency.

-### Setting up Kubernetes zoning
+### Preparatory steps for zoning

-The below stages are used to setup the Kubernetes zones and apply the `Kyverno` policy required for RRS using Ansible plays:
+The below stages are preparatory steps to setup Kubernetes and Ceph zones required for RRS, using Ansible plays:

 #### Stage 1 - Check Enablement